rockettheme/docs/Docs/accounts_billing/payments.md

 Introduction
 -----

 RocketTheme works hard to make sure its approach to billing and payments is as seamless and easy to follow as possible.
-Below, we've outlined some of the more frequently asked questions surrounding RocketTheme's billing and payments policies.
+Below, we have outlined some of the more frequently asked questions surrounding RocketTheme's billing and payments policies.

 #### Are Subscriptions Automatically Renewed?